enter-haken/book/priv/content/00-intro.md

 # introduction

 My name is Jan Frederik Hake.
-I am a software developer from Dortmund, Germany.
+I am a software developer from Paderborn / Germany.
 This is my view of how software development craftsmanship should be.

 As this is a living document, it will grow and shrink with time.